-This report presents the contribution of the Forecast-based humanitarian decisions project to the global climate risk management sector.
+This is a final donor report on the contribution of the Forecast-based humanitarian decisions project to the global climate risk management sector.
 After a summary and introduction, section 2 presents the analytical framework developed as part of the research that guided subsequent work.
 Section 3 outlines student-led research carried out in Africa through travel grants funded by the project.
 Section 4 provides an overview of participatory processes for learning and dialogue resulting from this work.
 Section 5 describes the dissemination of activities and outputs.
-The new opportunities that have emerged thanks to this project are discussed in section 6, and the report ends with conclusions and next steps.
+The new opportunities that emerged thanks to this project are discussed in section 6, and the report ends with conclusions and next steps.